Liam Cosgrave: Opposition

-Cosgrave remained active in opposition.
-He privately supported Fianna Fáil's referendum to abolish the system of proportional representation in June 1959, which was defeated.
-This opposition was to count against him later that year in the leadership contest.
-In October 1959, the dual leadership of Fine Gael, Mulcahy and Costello, stood down.
-Costello wanted to continue his practice as a senior counsel as well as being a leader.
-He had asked Cosgrave to be his "managing director" in the Dáil while he was absent on legal work, which had declined to do.
-James Dillon and Cosgrave contested the leadership with Dillon decisively being elected as leader.
-With Fine Gael in opposition during the 1960s, an internal struggle for the policy direction of the party was beginning.
-A large body of members called on Fine Gael to move decisively towards social democracy.
-A set of eight principles known as the Just Society was put forward to the party leadership by Declan Costello, the son of John A. Costello.
-The principles called for higher state spending on health and social welfare with a greater state role in the economy.
-Despite his conservative credentials, Cosgrave adopted a somewhat positive attitude to the Just Society document.
-Fianna Fáil went on to win the 1965 general election and Fine Gael remained in opposition.
+Cosgrave privately supported Fianna Fáil's referendum to abolish the system of proportional representation in June 1959, which was defeated.
+This stance counted against him later that year, when the dual leadership of Fine Gael, held by Mulcahy and Costello, stood down in October 1959.
+Costello, who wished to continue his practice as a senior counsel as well as being a leader, had asked Cosgrave to be his "managing director" in the Dáil while he was absent on legal work, which Cosgrave declined to do.
+James Dillon and Cosgrave contested the resulting leadership election, with Dillon decisively elected.